openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/tools/cj-param-tool.md

 # param Tool

-param is a tool provided for developers to manage operating system parameters, supporting only standard systems.
+param is a system parameter operation tool provided for developers, which only supports standard systems.

 ## Environment Requirements